blijblijblij/blijblijblij.com/content/posts/2019-12-30-Reactivated-blog-with-hugo.md

 tags: ["blog", "hugo"]
 draft: false
 ---
+> 2020-01-19: no content storm here, so merged blog.blijblijblij.com and blijblijblij.com

 Somehow over time bitrot appeared in my [Hugo](https://gohugo.io/) setup.
 Files where ok for a very old version, but config changes no longer followed the newer conventions as suggested by Hugo.
 Also my carefully adapted